soapsrc/soapsrc/README.md

 Hello World!
 I'm Sophia, a software developer, web designer, and game engineer based in Canada.
 I graduated from the University of Calgary with a computer science undergraduate degree in 2022.
 I am currently working as a C++ game engineer at one of the largest video game publishing companies in the world.

+I have a strong foundation in mathematics, logical analysis, and computing machinery.
+My academic interests are grounded in UX/UI design, mobile application development, cloud computing, front-end development, and data visualization.

-- 🔭 I’m currently working on: web design freelancing
+- 🔭 I’m currently working on: freelance web design for small businesses
 - 👯 I’m looking to collaborate on: general front-end development projects
 - 🤔 I’m looking for help with: Ruby on Rails, Cloud-based architecture
 - 💬 Ask me about: web-development, the software development lifecycle, UX/UI Design, OOP, SQL